Skip to main content

 On the edit page, if you click on Relocate, it will calculate whether there are any subnets into which this subnet can be moved.
 If it finds one and there are no IP conflicts, it will relocate the subnet.

-Deleting a Subnet Upwards/Merging Into Parent
+Deleting a Subnet Upwards or Merging Into Parent

 Deleting a subnet upwards/merging into parentDeleting a subnet upwards/merging into parent